nareshgundla/benchmarksetup/README.md

  * Currently this project supports Centos OS only

 ### Configure you cluster information in file hadoop_software/HOS_setup.sh
- * MASTER_HOSTNAME: congiure master-node hostname with full domain
+ * MASTER_HOSTNAME: configure master-node hostname with full domain
  * SLAVES=(
- 	Confgiure all the nodes information here in the format
+ 	Configure all the nodes information here in the format
 	hostname:ipaddress:Password for root user
  )
  ```